When you mention attention grabbers or attention getters, the first thing most people think of is school.

 Before reading anything else, let’s consider why attention getters are necessary.

 They are one of the best ways of engaging a person and ultimately, getting a response.
 Here, the main presumption is that visitors don’t pay attention to begin with.
-This means you have to find something that will change their view towards your contact.
+This means you have to find something that will direct their focus towards your content.

 Next thing you need to ask yourself is which type of content will best fit with getters?

-Although you are open to try things with different graphic content such as images, infographics etc., study has shown that video works best in this situation.
+Although you may be open to trying things with different graphic content such as images, infographics etc., a study has shown that video works best in this situation.

 Why?
 Because it is most interactive.

 People who don’t have trouble concentrating find it easy to go through written resources.
-So, not only do you have to add all these elements which are going to grab their attention but also to use a proper format to present them with.
+So, not only do you have to add all these elements which are going to grab their attention but also to present your information in a proper format.
 In that regard, videos are the best choice given that they’re interactive.

-Like with all other things, title is the catchiest and most intriguing part about a piece.
+Like with all other things, the title is the catchiest and most intriguing part of a piece.
 That’s why you should use your titles as attention grabbers to their full potential.

 In terms of videos, there are several ways to approach the issue: